 6 Epic Free Campsites Near Melbourne, Pat corden, Cathedral Ranges 1, river, forest, victoria

-These are free campsites, they don’t all have rubbish collection and you’ll most likely need to take out everything you bring in to make sure you leave no trace.
-Pack some rubbish bags!
+Almost every free campground you visit is unlikely to have rubbish collection or bins, and you’ll most likely need to take out everything you bring in to make sure you leave no trace.
+Pack some rubbish bags to leave your free camping spot as neat as you found it!

 The campsites also don’t guarantee drinking water, so bring enough to keep you going for the weekend.

-Finally, not all of these campsites are caravan or camper trailer friendly and may be tent only, so if you’re travelling in luxury, check up on that before you go.
+Finally, not all of these fee campgrounds are caravan or camper trailer friendly, dog-friendly, and may be tent only, so if you’re used to travelling in luxury, check up on that before you go.
+If drop toilets are a deal breaker, you’ll definitely want to do your research first!

 Explore all Melbourne adventures